benoitrolland/trace-together/README.md

 Please do not wait to release it or one might believe you may be using the pandemia to advertise your company or governement.
-By the way, would you mind not communicate on open-source code until it is realy open and reusable.
+By the way, would you mind not to communicate on open-source code until it is realy open and reusable ?

 https://bluetrace.io/ "powered by governement digital services" holds a manifesto, not the source code ... "stay tuned" they say: